4j4yk/ember-intro/README.md

 # cybr8470-ember

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of collaborating on this Ember application based on the learnings from CYBR8470 course.

-A short introduction of this app could easily go here.
+This is an lab assignment to practice basic emberjs framework, we follow a dedicated tutorial from ember guide portal and push the code to this repository.

 ## Prerequisites